-- A strong downward pressure on prices in agricultural commodities in general.
-With FFV there are differences between bulk products, such as bananas, where real prices have dropped significantly, and other products where real prices have been more stable (see chapter one); - When there are too few facilities for overseas transport, the transportation prices shoot u p, leaving little profit for the producer and therefore new export opportunities cannot be exploited; - Consolidating supermarkets, the growth of discounts, and buyer power are keeping prices low throughout the FFV chain ensuring the consumer remains happy with the low prices, high quality and choice - The low prices paid to producers make it difficult to comply with international social and environmental production standards.
+A strong downward pressure on prices in agricultural commodities in general.
+Fortunately real prices for most selected FFV have decreased little (see chapter one);

+When there are too few facilities for overseas transport, the transportation prices shoot up, leaving little profit for the producer and therefore new export opportunities cannot be exploited;

+Consolidating supermarkets, the growth of discounts, and buyer power are keeping prices low throughout the FFV chain ensuring the consumer remains happy with the low prices, high quality and choice;

+The low prices paid to producers make it difficult to comply with international social and environmental production standards.
 CSR initiatives impose additional standards on suppliers and small farmers that result in additional costs.
 This may exclude small farmers from such schemes and jeopardise labour standards in an attempt to lower production costs.